brendanpeckp/Peck-NRS528_PythonGIS/README.md

 ## Self-Introduction
 ### Academic
 Hello, my name is **Brendan Peck**.
 I am a recent graduate from URI's 4-year Environmental Science and Management B.S. and Biology B.A. programs.
-I am now here for 1 final semester to finish off my Graduate Certificate of GIS & RS[(https://web.uri.edu/nrs/academics/graduate-certificate-in-gis-and-remote-sensing/)].
+I am now here for 1 final semester to finish off my [Graduate Certificate of GIS & RS](https://web.uri.edu/nrs/academics/graduate-certificate-in-gis-and-remote-sensing/).
 > [!WARNING]
 > I will be asking many questions this semester.